zamfi/ucb-jacobs-creative-programming-electronics-spring-2018/README.md

 #### Objects

+(We didn't get to this today, but it's left here for reference)

 Finally, to bounce these circles, we need the extra "direction" data.
 We could just add two more arrays: one for `xSpeed` and another for `ySpeed`.
 Or, we can bundle together all the properties of each circle — the `x`, `y`, `xSpeed`, and `ySpeed`, into a single object.
 (Noe that this code uses `xd` in place of `xSpeed`, `yd` in place of `ySpeed`, and merges the four boundary conditions into two!)

 ```javascript